tungle92/Changepoints-Detection/README.md

 <a id="ref"></a>
 # References
-Killick, R., Fearnhead, P. and Eckley, I.A., *Optimal detection of changepoints with a linear computational cost*
+Killick, R., Fearnhead, P. and Eckley, I.A., *Optimal detection of changepoints with a linear computational cost*.
+Journal of the American Statistical Association, 107(500), 1590-1598.